-Harry Fox, Associate Professor in the Department for the Study of Religion and the Department of Near & Middle Eastern Civilizations, teaches Judaism of late antiquity, Talmudic, rabbinic and geonic literature, and modern Hebrew literature.
+Harry Fox, Associate Professor in the Department for the Study of Religion and the Department of Near and Middle Eastern Civilizations, teaches Judaism of late antiquity, Talmudic, rabbinic and geonic literature, and modern Hebrew literature.
 He is the author, with Justin Lewis, of Pious Women: A Yiddish Renaissance Defense of Women, and the editor, with Tirzah Meacham, of Introducing Tosefta: Textual, Intratextual and Intertextual Studies.
 His academic interests include post-Biblical Judaism, Talmudic literature, Rabbinic literature, and Hebrew literature.
 He has a BSc from McGill, an MS from Purdue, and a BA, MA, and PhD from Hebrew University.

-- post-Biblical Judaism
+- Post-Biblical Judaism

 - Talmudic literature